Secure and Efficient Federated Learning Through Layering and Sharding Blockchain: Experimental Evaluations

-\emph{FedAvg \cite{mcmahan2017communicationefficientlearning}:} FedAvg is a synchronous federated optimization method that samples a fraction of devices for each iteration and each device will take several local epochs to update the local model.
-Besides, the number of sampled devices for each iteration is the same as the number of devices per shard ($S_d$) for a more fair comparison.
+\emph{FedAvg \cite{mcmahan2017communicationefficientlearning}:} FedAvg, a synchronous federated optimization method, samples a fraction of devices in each iteration, with each device performing multiple local epochs to update its model.
+For a more fair comparison, the number of devices sampled per iteration equals the number of devices per shard ($S_d$).